Points, Placards, & Motions

 We strongly encourage delegates to speak on behalf of their country in front of the entire simulation session.

-Additional General Rules for the GA, UNHRC, and UN Women
+Additional General Rules for the GA, UNHRC, and UNHCR

 - Caucuses should be no longer than 15 minutes.
 This can be extended upon request and at the chair’s discretion.